Prince8081/Sales-Dashboard/README.md

-Here’s a GitHub README.md draft for your Excel project based on the provided image:

----

 # Amazon Sales Dashboard 2024 📊

 This project showcases a comprehensive **Sales Dashboard for Amazon** using Microsoft Excel.
 The dashboard provides key insights into sales data through dynamic and visually appealing charts and graphs.